geriess/gosearch/README.md

 - `visited file count` - utility output with total count of files visited

 - `visited folder count` - utility output with total count of folders visited

+- `elapsed time` - utility output of time it took to search

 If Verbose is selected by user: